How to prepare for the interview

 Directors' Conduct D-Report

-Depending on the type of liquidation, either the liquidator or Official Receiver will file to the Insolvency Service a Directors' Conduct D-Report, which is a confidential document outlining the director's behaviour.
-To prevent liquidators and Official Receivers straying from the truth, the D-Report is quite prescriptive and asks questions like:
+Depending on the type of liquidation, either the liquidator or Official Receiver will file to the Insolvency Service a Directors' Conduct D-Report.
+This is a confidential document outlining the director's behaviour.
+To prevent liquidators and Official Receivers straying from the truth, the D-Report is prescriptive, and asks questions like:

 The D-Report is submitted to the Secretary of State for Business, Energy and Industrial Strategy.
-Director Disqualification Proceedings may follow if its content raises any serious questions about the director's conduct, especially if they owe significant debts to HMRC.
+Director Disqualification Proceedings may follow if its content raises any serious questions about the director's conduct, especially if they owe significant HMRC debts.

 Lost Accounts, Books and Records

 It's surprising how many directors turn up for interviews claiming to have 'lost' the company's accounts, books, and records.
 This is pretty senseless because according to Section 386 of the Companies Act 2006; a director must maintain company accounting records for up to 6 years, and failure to deliver them upon request is an offense.

 In a Creditors' Voluntary Liquidation (CVL), the liquidator examines the director as the Official Receiver would.
 The Examination is less formal e.g. interviews are sometimes conducted via telephone.
 Liquidators are nominated by directors in CVLs.
 However, liquidators in Compulsory Liquidations are appointed by the Official Receiver, and therefore have no loyalty to the director(s).